KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

 ```

 ### Step 8
 As previously mentioned the pitch give us a number upto 90, however, the motor speed goes upto 100.
 This is a great time to use a block called map.
-This allows us to change the range of a number to a new scale.
+This allows us to map the range of a number to a new scale.
 Let's create a variable called "mappedDrive".
 Place a ``||variables:set mappedDrive||`` at the start of our ``||logic:if||`` bracket.
 From the Math section add the ``||math:map||`` into the ``||variables:set mappedDrive||`` block.
 #### ~ tutorialhint
 ```blocks